Bagram Airfield

+Bagram Airfield was built by the Soviet Union in the 1950's.
 Bagram Air Base was formerly the largest U.S. military base in Afghanistan, staffed by the 455th Air Expeditionary Wing of the U.S. Air Force, along with rotating units of the U.S. and coalition forces.
 It was expanded and modernized by the Americans.
 There is also a hospital with 50 beds, three operating theatres and a modern dental clinic.
 Kabul International Airport is located approximately 40 km south of Bagram, connected by two separate roads.

-On 15 August 2021, the entire base fell to Taliban rebel forces after the NATO-trained Afghan Army had surrendered.
+On 15 August 2021, the entire base fell to Taliban rebel forces after the NATO-trained Afghan National Army had surrendered.
 All prisoners at the Parwan Detention Facility were released.
-The International Committee of the Red Cross had revealed that since August 2009 it was informed about inmates of a second prison where detainees are held in isolation and without access to the International Red Cross that is usually guaranteed to all prisoners; the existence of a second prison was denied by U.S. authorities.
+The International Committee of the Red Cross (ICRC) revealed that in August 2009 it has been informed about a second prison where detainees were held in isolation and without access to the ICRC (that is usually guaranteed to all prisoners); this was denied by U.S. authorities.

 History

+Soviet period

-Bagram airfield was originally built during the early period of the Cold War, at a time when the United States and the neighboring Soviet Union were spreading political influence in Afghanistan.
-While the United States was focusing on Afghanistan, the Soviets were strengthening ties with Fidel Castro's regime in Cuba.
+Bagram Airfield was built by the Soviet Union in the 1950's.
+It was during the early period of the Cold War when the United States and the neighboring Soviet Union were spreading political influence in Afghanistan.
+While the United States was focusing on Afghanistan, the Soviets were strengthening ties with Cuba.
 In 1959, a year after Afghan Prime Minister Daud Khan toured the United States, U.S. President Dwight Eisenhower landed at Bagram Airfield where he was greeted by King Zahir Shah and Daud Khan among other Afghan officials.